telerik/blazor-docs/components/autocomplete/overview.md

 ### Popup settings

 The AutoComplete exposes settings for its dropdown (popup).
-To configure the options, declare a  `<AutoCompletePopupSettings>` tag inside a `<AutoCompleteSettings>` tag:
+To configure the options, declare an  `<AutoCompletePopupSettings>` tag inside the `<AutoCompleteSettings>` tag:

 ````CSHTML
 <TelerikAutoComplete Data="@Data"